SpyrosKall/-smart-campus-sensor-analysis/README.md

 ---

-# License
+# Usage

-This repository is intended for academic and educational use.
+This repository is provided for academic and educational purposes.